 The main distinction between these types of damages is outlined in GA Code § 51-12-2 (2018).

 Special damages are specific financial losses with a clear dollar amount, such as medical bills and lost wages.
 You must have proof of special damages for them to be recovered.

-General damages, on the other hand, are not so straight-forward.
-They refer to suffering the victim’s experiences because of their physical injuries.
-General damages must still result from a negligent act, but they do not require proof of any amount.
+General damages, on the other hand, are not as straight-forward.
+They refer to suffering based on the victim’s experience.
+However, general damages must still result from a negligent act, yet do not require proof of any amount.

 Examples of Pain and Suffering

 Pain and suffering damages fall under general damages.
 They include factors like: